 - as a gift to a family member or spouse

 If you wish to transfer or sell shares after company formation, you should begin by completing a Stock Transfer Form.
-The following details must be provided:
+The following details must be provided on this form:

-- Name and address of existing shareholder (transferor).
+- name and address of the existing shareholder (transferor)

-- Name and address of new shareholder (transferee).
+- name and address of the new shareholder (transferee)